 The company has created different plush ducks over the last couple of decades.
-The one that has been recalled is white with a yellow beak and feet.
-It is covered in a white lab coat with buttons and a stethoscope and Aflac is printed on the front of the duck’s lab coat.
+The one recalled is white with a yellow beak and feet.
+It is covered in a white lab coat with buttons and a stethoscope, and Aflac is printed on the front of the duck’s lab coat.

-Those who have these toys at home are asked to immediately dispose of them.
-The plush duck toys, which were made in China, were all given free to consumers as promotional items.
-There have been no known cases of lead poisoning as a result of these recalled items.
+Those with these toys at home are asked to dispose of them immediately.
+The plush duck toys made in China were all given free to consumers as promotional items.
+There have been no known cases of lead poisoning due to these recalled items.
 Anyone with questions or concerns is asked to contact Communicorp at 1-800-642-3522.

 Dangers of Lead Poisoning